-

 Homeowners

-A good EPC could mean big savings on energy bills.
+A good EPC could mean savings on energy bills.
 It can also give guidance on making improvements to your home (e.g. adding insulation or replacing single glazed windows with double glazed windows) to help improve its overall energy efficiency.
-If you’re selling or renting your home, you’ll need to have a valid EPC available for buyers or tenants.
+If you’re selling or renting your home, you’ll legally need to have a valid EPC available for buyers or tenants.

 Landlords